-To help you out, we asked two expert chefs to share their top tips on everything from the best way to reheat grilled salmon to how to reheat salmon without drying it out.
+We asked two expert chefs to share their top tips on everything from the best way to reheat grilled salmon to how to reheat salmon without drying it out.

-The key to knowing how to reheat grilled salmon or how to reheat salmon filet, says HelloFresh Chef Claudia Sidoti, is to warm your leftover fish at a low temperature.
+The key to learning how to reheat grilled salmon or how to reheat salmon filet, says HelloFresh Chef Claudia Sidoti, is to warm your leftover fish at a low temperature.
 Here, she shares her four steps for how to reheat salmon in the oven.

 - Preheat your oven to 275 degrees Fahrenheit.